 - Smooth & Silky – a sumptuously soft 600tc sateen range developed in collaboration with our 5* hotel client base, and often used in 5* hotel suites.

-Do your linen to feel smooth and silky or cool and crisp?
+Do you want your linen to feel smooth and silky or cool and crisp?

 If you prefer that fresh as a daisy feel and a soft matt finish, consider plain woven percale sheets.
 This all-round people pleaser is generally cheaper than sateen and will continue to look good wash after wash.